Purpose

 References

-LOAD DATAstatement, see Import data by using the LOAD DATA statement. - For more information about direct load by using the
+LOAD DATAstatement, see Import data by using the LOAD DATA statement. - For more information about how to use the